 Pros | Cons |

-Consider installing electric ceiling panels if you have converted your garage into an art studio or a hangout place and don’t want your heating system to clash with the décor.
-They consist of slim panels that are embedded in your ceiling.
+If you’re looking for good electric heaters for your garage, consider installing electric ceiling panels.
+These slim panels are embedded in the ceiling and can be used if you have converted your garage into an art studio or a hangout place and don’t want your heating system to clash with the décor.

 Electric panels are an energy-efficient option that can quickly warm up your space.
-In addition, they can be used as your primary source of heat without having to use a supplemental system.
+They can also be used as your primary source of heat without having to use a supplemental system.

 The disadvantage of having a ceiling heater is uneven heating.
 You may feel like the room has not been appropriately heated at a lower level.
 Further, the maintenance of ceiling panels can get costly.